BlueRidgeLabs/patterns/README.md

 -----
 Patterns is a Ruby on Rails app.
 Mysql, Redis, Sidekiq, and Rapidpro (for sms)

+TODO: Switching to Heroku.
+Will need to update Heroku with rails production credentials encryption key

 * Server Set up:
   * It currently uses Capistrano for deployment to staging and production instances.
   * Environment Variables are used (saved in a local_env.yml file) for API keys and other IDs.